Plain of Jars: Archaeological research

+More recent excavations, such as those by the joint Lao-Australian Plain of Jars Archaeological Project (PJARP) from 2016-2020, have confirmed that Site 1 was used for secondary burials dating from the 8th to 13th centuries CE.
+These later excavations revealed that multiple individuals were interred in shared mortuary contexts.
+In 2023, preliminary excavations at Site 75 unearthed uncremated human remains inside a stone jar, the first substantive instance of such a burial in Lao jar contexts.

 No further archaeological research was conducted until November 1994, when Professor Eiji Nitta of Kagoshima University and Lao archaeologist Thongsa Sayavongkhamdy surveyed and mapped Site 1.
 Nitta claimed that the surrounding burial pits were contemporaneous to the jars, as they were cut into the surface on which the jars had been placed.
 Nitta believed the jars were symbolic monuments to mark the surrounding burials.
 He dated the Plain of Jars to the late second or early first millennium BC based on the burial urn and associated grave goods.
 Sayavongkhamdy undertook surveys and excavations between 1994 and 1996, supported by the Australian National University.
 Sayavongkhamdy and Peter Bellwood interpreted the stone jars as a central person's primary or secondary burial, surrounded by secondary burials of family members.
 Archaeological data collected during bomb clearance operations supervised by UNESCO archaeologist Julie Van Den Bergh in 2004–2005 and again in 2007 provided similar archaeological results.
 Like Nitta, Van Den Bergh concluded that the jars and surrounding burials were contemporaneous.

+Archaeological research conducted by Dougald O'Reilly, et al. in 2018 that covered 59 sites under the Safeguarding the Plain of Jars Project, or the SPJP's, report and dozens of undocumented and possible sites, revealed that jar sites were typically built in mountainous areas and most don't have many jars, with 16 sites having between 20-60 jars and only three sites with over 200 jars.
+Six rim styles were identified: flat rim, recessed inner rim, outer rim, recessed inner rim with an outer rim, prominent rim, and collar rim.

+In 2026, archaeologists investigating Site 75 excavated a large stone vessel known as Jar 1 and recovered the remains of at least 37 individuals, including adults and children, dated between 890 and 1160 CE.
+The jar, measuring approximately 1.3 metres high and more than 2 metres wide, is the first example in the region to contain undisturbed human remains within the vessel itself.
+Analysis of the bones and teeth indicated that the jar was used repeatedly over several generations as part of a secondary burial practice in which human remains were deposited after earlier stages of mortuary treatment.
+Archaeologists also recovered glass beads and other associated materials, suggesting ritual or commemorative activity connected to the burial process.
+The discovery provides information for the funerary function of at least some of the megalithic stone jars scattered across the Plain of Jars and contributes to research on mortuary traditions in mainland Southeast Asia.